-During the Higher School Certificate Course NESA stipulates that a formal assessment program is to be developed and implemented in all schools.
+During the HSC course NESA stipulates that a formal assessment program is to be developed and implemented in all schools.
 The assessment tasks undertaken in each subject will help to determine what is to be recorded on a student's Record of Achievement which is the official NESA certificate documenting a student's final results.
 Measuring achievement at various points throughout the course provides a better indication of student achievement than a single examination.